DataDog/hiring-engineers/answers.md

 @muratlutfigoncu@gmail.com
 ```

-On the image below we can see the screenshot of the mail notification
+On the image below we can see the screenshot of the mail notification.

 ![alt text](https://raw.githubusercontent.com/muratlutfigoncu/hiring-engineers/master/images/mailnotif.png)